Preface/Chapter 1: The Trophy

 ‘Well, my friend, here is what I think.’
 He crossed his hands behind his back and drew closer.
 ‘Superficially, she sees a tall man, and not an old one, of military bearing; by no means a Greek god, but–’

 ‘I know that, for heaven’s sake,’ I said, annoyed.

 ‘The first impression is a sympathetic gentleman– and a targeted victim.
 But sympathetic gentlemen have been her victims before and have not aroused such strong feeling in her.
 Why is it different now?

 ‘You must consider the psychology of la femme.
 In that moment, I believe that she sees in you the embodiment of that trait that she values above all others: loyalty.
 She has heard something of you before, but now she meets you in the flesh.
 And the weight of horror at what she is doing suddenly falls upon her.
-She is trying to send Poirot out of the country, where he might possibly be a sitting duck for elimination, should this dire situation with Germany reach its fulfilment.
+She is trying to send Poirot out of the country, where he might possibly be a sitting duck for elimination.
 She is trying to separate him from his most faithful companion– to arrange for you to betray your friend unknowingly.
 Can you not understand what that does to her mind?’

 ‘If she felt that way,’ I said with indignance, ‘she should have given up on the plan then and there.’